AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a person with all details specified
-2. AddressBook adds the person
+2.  iCon adds the person

     Use case ends.

 **Extensions**
 * 1a.
 Some compulsory details are missing.

-    * 1a1.
-AddressBook shows an error message.
+    * 1a1. iCon shows an error message.

       Use case ends.